Julia sets with Ahlfors-regular conformal dimension one: Asymtotic p -conformal energy and Ahlfors-regular conformal dimension

-\begin{thm}[Monotonicity of conformal energies] Let $\TmapA$ be a \pcf hyperbolic-type branched covering without a Levy cycle.
-Let $\Gamma$ be a multicurve which possibly has a simple closed curve peripheral to $A$.
+\begin{thm}[Monotonicity of conformal energies] Let $\TmapA$ be a \pcf hyperbolic-type branched covering without any Levy cycles.
+Let $\Gamma$ be a multicurve which possibly contains a simple closed curve peripheral to $A$.
 Suppose that $\Gamma$ is completely $f$-invariant up to isotopy such that

 is the set of small branched coverings of the $\Gamma$-decomposition with the first return times $\{\tau_i\}_{i=1,2,\dots,n}$.
 Then, for every $p\in[0,\infty]$, we have